 According to 'science' (sorry no links to a Harvard Medical Journal article) a hug needs to last at least seven seconds to really work and release oxytocin.
 This must be true, my 12 year old daughter taught me it!
 Other schools of science (sorry no link to the British Medical Journal) say that a hug that lasts 21 seconds can release stress.
 Carers tell me this is true in their experience.
 So if we can hug someone, let's make it count, and if we can't that might explain why all our happy hormones have plummeted.

 When we are focused on our caring responsibilities it is easy to lose sight of other relationships, it's not that we don't care, it may just be unavoidable.
 We often need a lot of understanding and leeway from our wider friends and family.
 We might need to let go of any guilt we feel around this.

 What about our needs?

 We sometimes need to put the person we are caring for first and need others to understand that.
-We might appear as having very high needs...when actually it is probably just something very simple we need - attention, care, a meal, a cup of tea.
-Be clear about what you need.
+We might appear as having very high needs when actually it is probably just something very simple we need - attention, care, a meal, a cup of tea.
+Be clear about what we need.